za9cser/snippetsharp/README.md

 # uSnippetPack
-Simple snippets pack that provides checks for strings and collections
+Simple snippets pack that provides checks for strings and collections.
+This pack inspired by [Snippetica](https://github.com/JosefPihrt/Snippetica).
+I do recommend use uSnippetPack with Snippetica

 # Available snippets